woubuc/blog.woubuc.be/content/tutorial/godot/music-manager/index.md

 **Side note:** wondering what that `track_url : String` syntax is?
 It's a new feature in Godot 3.1 called [optional typing](https://godotengine.org/article/optional-typing-gdscript).
-It means we expect that function parameter to be a string, and the editor should warn us if we're calling that function with anything that isn't a string.
+It means we expect that function parameter to be a string, and the editor should warn us if we call that function with anything that isn't a string.

 ### Stop()
 Let's start with the easiest function to implement.
 The `stop()`